pboling/exception_notification/README.md

 bundle exec rake test:all
 ```

-If the tests pass refresh the `reek` list:
+If the tests pass refresh the `reek` list (need to run in Ruby 1.9.2 or 1.9.3):

 ```
 bundle exec rake reek > REEK